-Alternative 2 of the Draft Mariposa Grove EIS best meets the goals and objectives of the project, which include protection and enhancement of wetland resources.
+Alternative 2 of the Final Mariposa Grove EIS best meets the goals and objectives of the project, which include protection and enhancement of wetland resources.
 Under Alternative 2, the NPS would move the existing parking area out of the core of the Mariposa Grove to a site near the South Entrance to Yosemite and restore a total of 1.0 acre of wetland.
 A shuttle would take visitors into the Grove to a drop-off site near the former parking area.
 Wetland impacts are unavoidable at the proposed site near the South Entrance.
 Essentially, Alternative 2 (Preferred) removes existing development from areas in the Mariposa Grove with high ecological value and moves parking to a site of lower ecological value.
 Alternative 3 would also enable 1.0-acre of wetland restoration in giant sequoia habitat, and result in no wetland impacts because a parking lot at the South Entrance would not be constructed.
 Under Alternative 3, a bypass road and parking area near the Grizzly Giant would be constructed.
 Under Alternative 3 there would be substantial impacts to pacific fisher habitat with creation of the new road and parking area.
-Overall, under Alternative 2 there would be 0.05-acre reduction of developed areas in the project area.
+Overall, under Alternative 2 there would be 0.74-acre addition of developed areas in the project area.
 Under Alternative 3 there would be 0.50-acre addition of developed areas in the project area.
-Alternative 4 would have almost the same wetland restoration and wetland impacts as Alternative 2 (Preferred).
-It would avoid construction of the new road proposed under Alternative 3, but overall, there would be a net gain of 2.29 acres of new development.
+Alternative 4 would avoid construction of the new road proposed under Alternative 3, but overall, there would be a net gain of 2.88 acres of new development.